realityfluxstudios/rfsbundlescraper/README.md

 I use it specifically for a game database to organize all the bundles I own.

+### How to use
+Instructions have changed new instructions coming soon.

 #### History

 Since I found out about IndieGala I have loved the idea and have put in quite a bit of money towards the charities and publishers of these great games they offer.